cm-verbose/Notes/Python/Arithmetic operations/Arithmetic operations.md

   ```

 ## Augmented Assignment operators
-Augmented Assignment operators help us write assingment of a variable while performing a an operation on the variable we want.
-Here are some of the operators that have augmented assignments to them :
+Augmented Assignment operators help us write assignment of a variable while performing an operation on the variable we want.
+Here are some of the operators that have augmented assignments to them:

 - ## Addition
   The `+=` performs addition on two numbers and assigns them.
-In this case, `x += y` is equal to `x = x + y`, which is longer to write out then the augmented assignement.
+In this case, `x += y` is equal to `x = x + y`, which is longer to write out then the augmented assignment.
   ```py
   ans = 5;
   ans += 14
   print(ans)  # 19
   ```

-- ## Substraction
+- ## Subtraction
-  The `-=` performs substraction on two numbers where they are reassigned.
+  The `-=` performs subtraction on two numbers where they are reassigned.
   ```py
   ans = 5;
   ans -= 14